 We also started our company to bring people joy.
 For us, good-tasting food brings us joy—even better if it’s the food we’ve grown in our backyard (and we need bees for that).
 Dogs also bring us joy, and dogs need to eat too.
 It’s all connected.

 But let’s bring this closer to home.
 If left to wander, most of our beloved dogs can’t help themselves from getting into a beehive now and then––and usually, it’s a lose-lose.
 Your pup will likely tear apart the hive and maul a bunch of bees, but he or she won’t get away unscathed.

-Here at Project Hive, we have a different vision for how our pets can interact with bees and other pollinators around them.
-By purchasing our treats and toys, your dog can gnaw on a HIVE worry-free.
+At Project Hive, we have a different vision for how our pets can interact with bees and other pollinators around them.
+By purchasing our treats and toys, your dog can gnaw on a Hive worry-free.
 We invite you and your beloved pets to join us in preserving and restoring healthy wildflower habitats. #BuildTheHive

 Scientific Studies and Referenceshttps://royalsocietypublishing.org/doi/10.1098/rspb.2020.0922